 Since there are no flax-eggs here, if you wish you can add two flax-eggs in place of the water + add 3 extra tablespoons water or you can simply add two tablespoons of flaxseed meal to the batter with the dry ingredients.
 Ground flax seeds have great nutritional benefits and can be added to boost the nutritional profile of this recipe.
 If you have some on hand, go for it!

 Adjust the sugar up a little if you like it a bit sweeter.
 Because this batter is on the thicker side, you can also add in up to 1/4 cup, or replace dry sugar with, warmed or room temperature pure maple syrup.
 Chilled maple syrup needs to be warmed or it will harden the coconut oil.

 Add chopped pepitas, walnuts or whole sesame seeds or oats to the top for added texture and visual appeal.
-I’ve also lightly sprinkled the top with raw sugar before baking (this is my daughters preferred topping).
+Sometimes I will lightly sprinkle the top with raw sugar before baking (this is my daughters preferred topping).